A CAR HIRE ULURU GUIDE | How to Book A CHEAP Uluru Car Rental

 Also, depending on car rental length, you can also be eligible for free one way rentals.
 No $100+ one way drop fees!
 Here are the minimum number of car rental days by provider to avoid the fees: Avis (3 days minimum), Hertz (1 day within Northern Territory), Thrifty (4 days minimum).

 6) Car Hire Uluru Prices

 Now that you understand how to get those costs down, I wanted to lay out your different options by company.
-Below you will find the price list until March 2020 (I will update this once the new rates come out).
+Below you will find the price list until March 2021.

 > If you pickup from airports there is an airport surcharge as you can see in the price lists below.
 Instead pick up from downtown Ayers Rock/Yulara or Alice Springs.
 One exception though: Thrifty offers the same price for Ayers Rock/Yulara downtown and airport pickups at a pretty reasonable rate.